HoViet0107/walmart/README.md

      - Identify and remove duplicate records to ensure data integrity.
      - Use Spark’s .dropDuplicates() method to eliminate duplicate rows based on unique identifiers.

-After clean up data, load cleaned data to Mysql database:
+After clean up data, load cleaned data to Mysql database or AWS S3:

-- Use JDBC Connector to write the cleaned data into MySQL
+- Use JDBC Connector to write the cleaned data into MySQL.
 - Ensure the database schema matches the transformed data structure.
+- Used AWS CLI to upload cleaned data to AWS S3.

 ## Installation
 1. Download and Install Python for Windows